 NOTICE OF PRIVACY PRACTICES

-We understand that information about you and your health is personal.
-We are committed to protecting the privacy of this information.
-Each time you visit a Palomar Health facility we create a record of the care and services you receive.
+All these entities, sites and locations follow the terms of this notice.
+In addition, these entities, sites and locations may share medical information with each other for treatment, payment or health care operations purposes described in this notice.
+The providers participating in this notice (referred to as “we”) understand that medical information about you and your health is personal.
+We are committed to protecting medical information about you.
+We create a record of the care and services you receive during your visit with us.
 We need this record to provide you with quality care and to comply with certain legal requirements.
-This notice applies to all of the records of your care generated by any of Palomar Health's affiliated entities listed below, whether made by health care personnel or your physician.
+This notice applies to all of the records of your care generated by any of the Palomar Health sites or affiliated entities listed on this notice, whether made by Palomar Health personnel or your personal doctor.

 HOW WE MAY USE AND DISCLOSE HEALTH INFORMATION ABOUT YOU